isc-projects/stork/doc/user/install.rst

    $ rake install:server

 By default, all components are installed in the specific system directories;
 this is useful for installation in a production environment.
-For the testing purposes tt can be customized via the ``DEST`` variable, e.g.:
+For testing purposes the installation can be customized via the ``DEST`` variable, e.g.:

 .. code-block:: console